ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 More specific rules can also be defined to achieve better compression of some error messages.

 The Type field can be associated to a matching list \[1, 2, 3, 4\] and is therefore compressed down to 2 bits.
-Code can be reduced to 3 bits using the LSB CDF.
-Value can be sent on 11 bits using the LSB CDF, but if the Device is known to send smaller packets, then the size of this field can be further reduced.
+Code can be reduced to 3 bits using the LSB CDA.
+Value can be sent on 11 bits using the LSB CDA, but if the Device is known to send smaller packets, then the size of this field can be further reduced.

 By {{RFC4443}}, the rest of the ICMPv6 message must contain as much as possible of the IPv6 offending (invoking) packet that triggered